swyannnn/CW2024/README.md

     A game over icon is displayed upon losing but did not offer options to restart or return to the main menu.
     </td>
     <td>
-    - Without options to retry or navigate away, players have limited control after failing, which can lead to frustration. <br>
+    <li>Without options to retry or navigate away, players have limited control after failing, which can lead to frustration.</li>
-    - Providing actionable options helps players understand their progress and decide on their next steps.
+    <li>Providing actionable options helps players understand their progress and decide on their next steps.</li>
     </td>
     <td>
     A Game Over screen has been developed to inform players when they have failed a level.